Disentangling MLP Neuron Weights in Vocabulary Space: Experiments

 \subsection{Experimental setup}

 The weight vectors $\mathbf{w}_{\text{gate}}$ and $\mathbf{w}_{\text{in}}$ of a neuron can be viewed as ``readers'' from the residual stream and $\mathbf{w}_{\text{out}}$ as the ``writer'' \citep{kv-memory}.
 In our experiments, we apply \methodname{} to $\mathbf{w}_{\text{gate}}$ for the input side and $\mathbf{w}_{\text{out}}$ for the output side, running $n_{\text{iter}} = 50$ iterations per weight vector which achieves high reconstruction (cosine similarity $>0.95$, relative norm $>0.7$), see \S\ref{appx:reconstruction} for analysis).
 We focus on $\mathbf{w}_{\text{gate}}$ rather than $\mathbf{w}_{\text{in}}$ for the input side as the gating activation is mostly positive, which simplifies the analysis, but \methodname{} is equally applicable to $\mathbf{w}_{\text{in}}$.
 Hyperparameters are selected via grid search on a disjoint set of neurons (see \S\ref{appx:hyperparams} for details).
 Using this configuration, we apply \methodname{} to Gemma-2-2B-it \citep{gemma2} and Llama-3.1-8B-Instruct \citep{llama3}.
-As Gemma uses tied embeddings (i.e., $E=U^T$), we analyze both early and middle layers (layers 4 and 18) where weight-vocabulary projection is geometrically valid.
-In Llama, we focus on the middle-to-late layers (layers 18 and 22), where the residual stream is aligned with the unembedding matrix \citep{logitlens,kv-memory,shared}.
+We focus on two layers per model, selected for their alignment with the vocabulary basis:\footnote{Evaluations of \methodname{} across early, middle, and late layers in both models show that it consistently scores above the random baseline (\S\ref{appx:layer_sweep}), with the strongest gains concentrated in middle-to-late layers, consistent with the training dynamics of vocabulary kurtosis (\S\ref{appx:kurtosis_signal}).} in Gemma, which uses tied embeddings (i.e., $E=U^T$), we analyze an early and a middle layer (layers 4 and 18) where weight vocabulary projection is geometrically valid; in Llama, we evaluate middle-to-late layers (layers 18 and 22), where the residual stream is most aligned with the unembedding matrix \citep{logitlens,kv-memory,shared}.
 From each layer we sample 100 random neurons.
 Examples of obtained channels are provided in \S\ref{appx:qualex}.

 Let $\mathcal{C} = \{\mathbf{v}_1, \ldots, \mathbf{v}_k\}$ be the set of channels obtained for a neuron, given an input residual stream vector $\mathbf{x}$, we define the \emph{top channel} as $\mathbf{v}^* := \arg\max_{\mathbf{v} \in \mathcal{C}} (\mathbf{x} \cdot \mathbf{v})$, i.e., the channel most aligned with $\mathbf{x}$.